yonatanrozin/Simple-RTC-Stream/README.md

 # Simple-RTC-Stream
 A bare-minimum example of streaming data between 2 devices over WebRTC.
-This example is geared towards using a mobile device as a hand-held controller, but it can be adapted for many other uses.
+This example is geared towards using a mobile device as a hand-held controller or embedded sensor, but it can be adapted for many other uses.

 ## About